a-abd/ACSON/README.md

 # ACSON
-A MATLAB pipeline for an automated 3D segmentation and morphometry of myelinated axons in white matter.
+A MATLAB pipeline for automated 3D segmentation and morphometry of myelinated axons.

 Reference: